Finite set: Other concepts of finiteness

 The forward implications (from strong to weak) are theorems within ZF.
 Counter-examples to the reverse implications (from weak to strong) in ZF with urelements are found using model theory.

 Most of these finiteness definitions and their names are attributed to Tarski 1954 by Howard & Rubin 1998.
 However, definitions I, II, III, IV and V were presented in Tarski 1924, together with proofs (or references to proofs) for the forward implications.
 At that time, model theory was not sufficiently advanced to find the counter-examples.

 Each of the properties I-finite thru IV-finite is a notion of smallness in the sense that any subset of a set with such a property will also have the property.
 This is not true for V-finite thru VII-finite because they may have countably infinite subsets.

+Uniqueness of cardinality

+An intuitive property of finite sets is that, for example, if a set has cardinality 4, then it cannot also have cardinality 5.
+Intuitively meaning that a set cannot have both exactly 4 elements and exactly 5 elements.
+However, it is not so obviously proven.
+The following proof is adapted from Analysis I by Terence Tao.